Which Fishing Line Floats Best? Incl. (AFFORDABLE) Float Lines!

 Which Floats Better, Mono or Fluorocarbon?

 Which Fishing Line Sinks Best?
-Fluorocarbon fishing lines are often preferred over monofilament because they offer superior performance in many different situations.
+Fluorocarbon fishing lines are often preferred over monofilament because they offer superior performance in many different situations and.

 They are more resistant to abrasion, have a higher breaking strength, and sink faster than monofilament lines.